-Just a few years after the launch of Android 1.0, Smartphones that had the OS installed were everywhere.
-Now it has become the most popular mobile OS in the world, defeating its many competitors like Symbian, BlackBerry, Palm OS, webOS, and Windows Phone.
-Only Apple’s iOS platform remains as a serious competitor to Android at this point, and that situation doesn’t look like it will change anytime soon.
+Fast-forward to now, and we are on Android 13.
+The OS has become the most popular mobile operating system globally.
+It has defeated its many competitors like Symbian, BlackBerry, Palm OS, webOS, and Windows Phone (most of which have died along the way).
+Apple’s iOS is the only platform still standing as a serious competitor to Android.
+That situation doesn’t look like it will change anytime soon.

 The founding of Android